noakishere/team-generator/README.md

-# Testproj
+# Team Generator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This project is used a dummy project to practice Angular

 ## Development server